nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

     txs             ; Transfer the X register to the (S)tack pointer
 ```

 Next, we have to really get started.
 We've disabled interrupts (because the 6507 doesn't have that pin but we still have to account for it in 6502.)
-We're also disabling Binary Coded Decimals so we can write numbers without having to worry about them being used as numbbers: http://www.6502.org/tutorials/decimal_mode.html you can read more about it here.
+We're also disabling Binary Coded Decimals so we can write numbers without having to worry about them being used as numbers: http://www.6502.org/tutorials/decimal_mode.html you can read more about it here.

 The easiest description is probably from that page:

 	A byte has 256 possible values, ranging, in hex, from $00 to $FF.
 These values may represent numbers, characters, or other data.
 The most common way of representing numbers is as a binary number (or more specifically, an unsigned binary integer), where $00 to $FF represents 0 to 255.
 In BCD, a byte represents a number from 0 to 99, where $00 to $09 represents 0 to 9, $10 to $19 represents 10 to 19, and so on, all the way up to $90 to $99, which represents 90 to 99.
 In other words, the upper digit (0 to 9) of the BCD number is stored in the upper 4 bits of the byte, and the lower digit is stored in the lower 4 bits.
 These 100 values are called valid BCD numbers.
 The other 156 possible values of a byte (i.e. where either or both hex digits are A to F) are called invalid BCD numbers.
 By contrast, all 256 possible values of a byte are valid binary numbers.

+There will be times when we need to do math, and that's fine.
+We will do that when we get there in a couple weeks.
+For now, we'll mostly just work with `BNE` or `Branch if Not Equal` and `DEC` or `Decrement`.
+You may find this a weird concept given this particular code but accumulators are inherently numeric entities.

 So we've now gotten all our ducks in a row.
 Let's start thinking about some things.
 We need to start pushing information through the hardware.
 We will do something simple to begin like call into being a couple of registers (x and a).
 So, we'll first load something into a with `lda #0` or, "Load into A the number 0."
 Next, we have to do something with X since we did `ldx #$FF`.
 This is the X register's maximum value.
 And so, we want to start to lower it, why?